Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Atomic Flows

 {{\mathchoice{\scriptstyle \mathbf4} {\scriptstyle \mathbf4} {\scriptstyle \mathbf4} {\scriptscriptstyle\mathbf4}}} {{\mathchoice{\scriptstyle \mathbf5} {\scriptstyle \mathbf5} {\scriptstyle \mathbf5} {\scriptscriptstyle\mathbf5}}} Let us see how to extract atomic flows from derivations.
 Given an $\SKS$ derivation $\Phi$, we obtain, by the following prescriptions, a unique atomic flow $\phi$, such that there is a surjective map between atom occurrences in $\Phi$ and edges of $\phi$: \begin{itemize} \item Each structural inference step in $\Phi$ is associated with one and only one vertex in $\phi$, such that active atom occurrences in the rule instance map to edges incident with the vertex.
 The correspondence is indicated in Figure~\ref{FigVertAF}.
 For example, the flow associated with the inference step at the left is indicated at the right:

-Note that the nonactive atoms are `traced' by associating each trace with one edge; this corresponds well to abbreviating, say, the inference step $\vldownsmash{\vlinf\acd{}{\xi\vlscn[a]}{\xi\vlscn[a.a]}}$ by $\xi\left\{\vlinf{}{}a{\vls[a.a]}\right\}$. \item For each other inference step in $\Phi$, all the atom occurrences in the premiss are respectively mapped to the same edges of $\phi$ as the atom occurrences in the conclusion.
+Note that the nonactive atoms are `traced' by associating each trace with one edge; this corresponds well to abbreviating, say, the inference step $\vldownsmash{\vlinf\acd{}{K\vlscn[a]}{K\vlscn[a.a]}}$ by $K\left\{\vlinf{}{}a{\vls[a.a]}\right\}$. \item For each other inference step in $\Phi$, all the atom occurrences in the premiss are respectively mapped to the same edges of $\phi$ as the atom occurrences in the conclusion.
 For example, the flow associated with the inference step

 \end{itemize} The flow $\phi$ so obtained is called the atomic flow \emph{associated with} the derivation $\Phi$.
-We show three examples in Figure~\ref{FigExAF}: in the top row we see three $\SKS$ derivations in the standard CoS syntax; in the row below, we show the same derivations in the Formalism A notation; in the bottom row, we see the three corresponding atomic flows.
+We show three examples in Figure~\ref{FigExAF}: in the top row we see three $\SKS$ derivations in the standard CoS syntax; in the row below, we show the same derivations in the open deduction notation; in the bottom row, we see the three corresponding atomic flows.

 [1]{{#1}} [1]{{#1}} [1]{{#1}} [1]{{#1}} [1]{{#1}} [1]{{#1}} [1]{{#1}} [1]{{#1}} [1]{{#1}}

 Perhaps surprisingly, it can be proved that every flow is associated with infinitely many $\SKS$ derivations (see \cite{GuglGund:07:Normalis:lr}).